Abu Dhabi FAQ

 Student behaviour varies according to school, age and gender of the students.
 Some teachers enjoy easy-to-manage classrooms, while others must work hard with classroom management.

 No, English has been recently introduced as the teaching language in the curriculum.
 Therefore, English proficiency is quite low.
 Teach Away teachers are eligible for the exclusive Teach Away Scholarship Program for courses designed to address the challenges of educating Arabic-speaking students learning English.

 No, only English, Math, and Science are taught in English.
 All other subjects are taught in Arabic.
 Foreign teachers will conduct classes only in English.
 Teachers may wish to consider coursework designed to support them in meeting the specific challenges of Arabic-speaking classrooms.

-School Calendar in Abu Dhabi
+School calendar in Abu Dhabi

 Weekends in Abu Dhabi are on Friday and Saturday.
 As a teacher in Abu Dhabi, you will only work Sunday to Thursday.
 Abu Dhabi schools are closed on weekends and national holidays.

-Salary & Benefits in Abu Dhabi
+Salary and benefits in Abu Dhabi